just4give/balena-node-red/README.md

-# balena-node-red
+# balena-node-red-watcher

-A Node-RED application with [balena-supervisor](https://balena.io/docs/reference/supervisor/supervisor-api/) flow [support](https://github.com/balena-io-projects/node-red-contrib-balena), can be managed remotely via balena [publicURL](https://balena.io/docs/learn/manage/actions/#enable-public-device-url)
+A Node-RED application with [SenseCAP Watcher](https://wiki.seeedstudio.com/watcher/) flow [support](https://github.com/balena-io-projects/node-red-contrib-balena), can be managed remotely via balena [publicURL](https://balena.io/docs/learn/manage/actions/#enable-public-device-url)

 You can deploy this project to a new balenaCloud application in one click using the button below: